viraj-nikam/canvas/UPGRADE.md

 You should always update Canvas to the latest version.
 When a new version of Canvas is available you will see an update message on your Canvas admin home page.
 To begin the update process, click the link in this message.

 #### Step 1: Download your data
 In your blog, navigate to `/admin/tools` and click **DOWNLOAD ARCHIVE**.
-This will gather all the data you have created/uploaded and will save it to a
-`.zip` on your computer.
+This will gather all the data you have created or uploaded and save it to a `.zip` file on your computer.

 #### Step 2: Remove the current installation
 Remove the blog project directory and delete the database.